What is Computational Fluid Dynamics

-Computational Fluid Dynamics based explosion study is a mode of depicting the physical effects and hazards of releases that are typically quantified using 2D or 3D analytical approach based on semi-empirical equations.
+Computational Fluid Dynamics explosion study is a mode of depicting the physical effects and hazards of releases that are typically quantified using a 2D or 3D analytical approach based on semi-empirical equations.

-The objective of the study is to have a better understanding of the probable consequence and extent due to an explosion.
+The objective of the study is to have a better understanding of the probable consequences and extent of an explosion.
 For this study, the CFD results are directly applied to find the cloud dispersion/size and resulting maximum explosion pressure.
 This combined with the probabilistic modelling will give a detailed risk picture.

 Explosions represent a hazard frequently found in the process industry.
 It consists of a rapid combustion of clouds producing a fast release of energy and gas expansion.
 Explosions are complex phenomena, which come from a sudden and rapid release of energy.

 This energy is dissipated in the form of heat radiation, acoustic waves, and waves of pressure.
-Explosions can be characterized depending on their various source of generation such as the liquid at boiling, reactions out of control, and partially confined vapour.
-The study differs as per the nature of explosion.
-Few reasons for the same are,
+Explosions can be characterized depending on their various source of generation such as the liquid at boiling, reactions out of control, and partially confined vapor.
+The study differs as per the nature of the explosion.
+A few reasons for the same are,

 - Low occurrence time scale